5 Simple Side Dishes Fancy Enough to Serve to Company!

 How to Prepare:

-In medium saucepan, whisk together egg and milk until combined. heat over medium low heat until reaching a temperature of 110 degrees.
-Lightly oil large bowl; set it aside for now.
+In a medium saucepan, whisk together egg and milk until combined. heat over medium-low heat until reaching a temperature of 110 degrees.
+Lightly oil a large bowl; set it aside for now.

-Brush a 13" x 9" metal baking pan with 1 tablespoon of the unsalted melted butter.
-On a lightly floured surface, divide dough into 4 equal pieces.
+Brush a 13" x 9" metal baking pan with 1 tablespoon of unsalted melted butter.
+On a lightly floured surface, divide the dough into 4 equal pieces.
 Working with 1 piece dough at a time and generously floured rolling pin, roll dough into 12" by 4" rectangle.
 Brush the top of the dough with melted butter.
 Fold long side over to form 12" by 2" rectangle shape.
-Cut dough into 4 equal sized portions.
-Arrange the rolls in the buttered pan in a row along long side.
-Repeat the process with the remaining pieces dough.
-Lightly cover pan with plastic wrap.
+Cut dough into 4 equal-sized portions.
+Arrange the rolls in the buttered pan in a row along the long side.
+Repeat the process with the remaining pieces of dough.
+Lightly cover the pan with plastic wrap.
 Let rise again for an additional 35 minutes in a warm spot.
 Preheat oven to 375°F.